rpuntaie/blog/README.rst

   *Energy* is comparing a local time/change with our global time measure.
 :locality_principle: reality_is_local
 :reality_is_local: Knowledge is not reality.
+:control_principle: Maxwell demon as cooling.
+In economy money as control_currency.
 :verification_falsification: reality_is_local and existence_by_change.
   Every document, every thought, is just a dead/no_change state in the development of awareness.
   It exists only by somebody reading and comparing to reality.